ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

                 PortRange   :   80
                 Source      :   Custom: 0.0.0.0/0 (Anywhere)

         b.
-Now the load balancer needs to forward the incoming traffic to the EC2 instance, so we will need another security group
+Now the load balancer needs to forward the incoming traffic to the EC2 instance, so we will need another security group.
 That will be used to forward the traffic to EC2
                 LoadBalancerProtocol:   HTTP
                 LoadBalancerPort    :   80
                 InstanceProtocol    :   HTTP